 Similarly, I added consumer defensive companies Loblaws (L), Metro Inc (MRU), Power Corporation of Canada (POW) and Algonquin Power and Utilities Corporation (AQN).

-All things considered, we strongly believe that these companies we added has great potential moving forward.
+All things considered, we strongly believe that these companies we added have great potential moving forward.

-Finally, our dividend income is not limited to our TFSA only but for the purposes of this post we are only tracking our TFSA dividend portfolio.
+Finally, our dividend income is not limited to our TFSA only.
+However, most recently, I also started a live DGI portfolio from my Wealthsimple Trade app which is a zero commission trading platform.
+For the purposes of this blogpost we are only tracking these two dividend portfolios.

 My Final Thoughts

-Admittedly, as investors we made mistakes in the past focusing only on a few sectors.
-As a result, we are now trying to diversify our portfolio and have added sectors in financial services, REITs, utilities, industrials, basic materials, technology, telecom, consumer cyclical, and defensive.
+In summary, As dividend growth investors we made mistakes in the past focusing only on a few sectors with higher yield.
+As a result, we continue to evolve as an investor and aim for a well diversified portfolio.
+Our TFSA portfolio now consists of sectors in financial services, REITs, utilities, industrials, basic materials, technology, telecom, consumer cyclical, and defensive.

 However, if you are patient and a long term dividend investor this has created a great opportunity to partner the businesses of solid paying dividend growing companies at a fraction of its price.